dotnet/msbuild/documentation/specs/resource-management.md

 ## Design

-`IBuildEngine` will be extended to allow a task to indicate to MSBuild that it would like to consume more than one CPU core (`BlockingWaitForCore`).
-These will be advisory only—a task can still do as much work as it desires with as many threads and processes as it desires.
+`IBuildEngine` will be extended to allow a task to indicate to MSBuild that it would like to consume more than one CPU core (`RequestCores`).
+These will be advisory only — a task can still do as much work as it desires with as many threads and processes as it desires.

 A cooperating task would limit its own parallelism to the number of CPU cores MSBuild can reserve for the requesting task.

+`RequestCores(int requestedCores)` will always return a positive value, possibly less than the parameter if that many cores are not available.
+If no cores are available at the moment, the call blocks until at least one becomes available.
+The first `RequestCores` call made by a task is guaranteed to be non-blocking, though, as at minimum it will return the "implicit" core allocated to the task itself.
+This leads to two conceptual ways of adopting the API.
+Either the task calls `RequestCores` once, passing the desired number of cores, and then limiting its parallelism to whatever the call returns.
+Or the task makes additional calls throughout its execution, perhaps as it discovers more work to do.
+In this second scenario the task must be OK with waiting for additional cores for a long time or even forever if the sum of allocated cores has exceeded the limit defined by the policy.

 All resources acquired by a task will be automatically returned when the task's `Execute()` method returns, and a task can optionally return a subset by calling `ReleaseCores`.

-MSBuild will respect core reservations given to tasks for tasks that opt into resource management only.
-If a project/task is eligible for execution, MSBuild will not wait until a resource is freed before starting execution of the new task.
-As a result, the machine can be oversubscribed, but only by a finite amount: the resource pool's core count.

-Task `Yield()`ing has no effect on the resources held by a task.
+Additionally, all resources will be returned when the task calls `Reacquire` as this call is a signal to the scheduler that external tools have finished their work and the task can continue running.
+It does not matter when the resources where allocated - whether it was before or after calling `Yield` - they will all be released.
+Depending on the scheduling policy, freeing resources on `Reacquire` may prevent deadlocks.

+The exact core reservation policy and its interaction with task execution scheduling is still TBD.
+The pool of resources explicitly allocated by tasks may be completely separate, i.e. MSBuild will not wait until a resource is freed before starting execution of new tasks.
+Or it may be partially or fully shared to prevent oversubscribing the machine.
+In general, `ReleaseCores` may cause a transition of a waiting task to a Ready state.
+And vice-versa, completing a task or calling `Yield` may unblock a pending `RequestCores` call issued by a task.

-## Example
+## Example 1

 In a 16-process build of a solution with 30 projects, 16 worker nodes are launched and begin executing work.
 Most block on dependencies to projects `A`, `B`, `C`, `D`, and `E`, so they don't have tasks running holding resources.